 Foundation Single Crochet Tutorial

-Below I have a step-by-step picture tutorial to show you how to work the foundation single crochet stitch.
+Below I have written instructions and a step-by-step picture tutorial to show you how to work the foundation single crochet stitch.
 You will also find a video tutorial after that.

 Begin by joining your yarn to your hook with a slip knot and working two chain stitches.
 Then, insert your hook into first chain and draw up a loop.